Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: Repeat the question.

-A: The question is, how do you get a doctor to do what is compatible with...
-A dentist to do what is compatible with the diet?
+A: The question is, how do you get a dentist to do what is compatible with the diet?
 There is nothing compatible about anything a dentist does.
 Anytime they put anything in your mouth, they have to put an epoxy in there.
 It poisons.
 You have, just like you have veins going throughout the body, you have tubules in the teeth which take circulation and nutrients from the nerve into the tooth and it passes into the [unintelligible].
 When your teeth are decaying, they're not decaying from the outside.
 They're decaying from the poison in the mouth, in the nerves, passing out.
 It weakens the dentine.
 Yes, bacteria can eat away at the outside if the dentine is fouled by the poison that are on the inside going out.
 The people who have strong teeth and strong bloodstreams do not get cavities like the Eskimos.
 Ninety percent of their diet was raw meat.
 And only ten percent that wasn't was, that ten percent was out of the three months of the year where they could get berries and other things.
 And they had no cavities until 1886.
 And that was, the first cavity was the fellow who was eating the breads and sugar that the Germans had brought over for fifty years.
 That was the first cavity.
 Anytime you put anything in the mouth and fill it, it has to be epoxied in.
 Therefore, you're going to contaminate the tooth mold.
 What I had done is when my cavities pop, I leave them alone.
 I don't put anything back.
 But that means some of them were almost all cavity, I mean all filling.
 So those teeth, I've had two of them, three of them break because there was hardly any tooth there.
 So I have a tooth that I had to make in Mexico.
 They will not do this here.
 They are not allowed to give you a tooth that you can remove.
 They have to cement it in.
 And I don't want it cemented in because I don't want that epoxy in my mouth.
 Because I'm experimenting to see whether teeth can regenerate on this diet, and I won't know for another twenty years.
 But I'm taking a chance.
 I'm taking a chance on losing my teeth.
 I've got another one here that's made the same way because the tooth broke.
 I mean those teeth, the one back here, the molar, two-thirds of the tooth had been a filling.
 And when it popped out, I let it go.
 It took, there was no more decay.
 I had a dentist look at it every year.
 No decay for about eight years.
 And I left the filling out of it.
 And it didn't break until I was ripping on some gristle once and it broke.
 But that's what it took.
 I mean no cavity.
 I don't have any more cavities.
 All these open cavities, teeth that are wide open, nerves that are wide open, no pain, no decay.
 I've got wide open fillings.

 Q: [unintelligible]

 A: Oh yes.
 Because you have poisons that come out through the gums constantly, especially your milk drinking.
 Because milk can carry toxic substances and metals from the brain.
 The brain holds the most toxic metals in the entire body.
 And it pours, it comes out in the gums.
 And that can be a solvent reaction and dissolve dentine.
 So you definitely want to brush.

-Q: [unintelligible]
+Q: Dental cleaning?

 A: Oh no, I don't like that.
 Every time I go there, it causes my gums to recede more.
 And they're telling me, your gums are receding.
 Well every animal's gums recede throughout their whole life.
 And there's not a problem with it.
 They just make a lot of money on the cleanings and rip the shit out of the gums.

-Q: [unintelligible]
+Q: Whitening teeth [unintelligible] yellow

 A: No, you have to realize again, the contamination is coming through the tubules out of the tooth.
 Take for instance people who snort cocaine.
 You see their teeth turn gray?
 That's because all that cocaine has gone down, gone into the nerves, and is leaking into the nerves out the teeth, and it turns the teeth gray.